JingYuan93/composite_shape_augmentation/README.md

 ### Notices:
-* augmentation file contain 5 generitive models corrsponding to the paper.
+* The augmentation file contains 5 generative models corresponding to the paper.
-* prediction file contain a BNN based prognositic model.
+* The prediction file contains a BNN-based prognostic model.

 # Data Availability
 * The original C-scan data are provided in the paper.
 * The KL matrices processed from the samples of the four original specimens are provided in the `dataset` folder.
-* As for synthetic samples, only the GAN-generated samples under Case 1 are currently available, as a related research is still in progress.
-If you are interested in collaboration, please contact the first author, Jing Yuan, at yuanjing930418@gmail.com.
+* As for synthetic samples, only the GAN-generated samples under Case 1 are currently available.

 # Citation
-If you find this repo or our work useful for your research, please consider citing the paper
+If you find this repo or our work useful for your research, please consider citing this paper and the papers below

+a.
+Particle filter-based delamination shape prediction in composites subjected to fatigue loading;
+b.
+Multiple local particle filter for high-dimensional system identification